What are the Different Aircraft Part Conditions?

 What are the 10 Aircraft Part Conditions?

-The following list of part conditions is ordered from (approximately) the most expensive to the least.
+The following list of part condition abbreviations or codes is ordered from (approximately) the most expensive to the least.

 1. Factory New (FN)